 All complaints should be directed in the first instance to TEAM HO who on receipt of a complaint from a member of the public, or a Member of TEAM in connection with the professional standards and/or activities of a TEAM Member, Service Provider or non-TEAM Member, will respond to the complainant within 14 days from receipt indicating how the complaint shall be dealt with as follows:

-- Assuming 1.1 is not the case, then, in the first instance, TEAM HO will encourage the complainant and the Member to resolve the matter directly between them in accordance with the Members’ Complaints procedure.
+- Assuming the above is not the case, then, in the first instance, TEAM HO will encourage the complainant and the Member to resolve the matter directly between them in accordance with the Members’ Complaints procedure.

 - If a satisfactory resolution cannot be achieved, then the complainant will be requested to provide full details of the complaint in writing including all relevant details and copy correspondence.
 Unless exceptional circumstances prevail, such complaints should not be more than 12 months old.
 Such information shall be forwarded to the relevant TEAM Member(s) for their written response.
 Where the complainant objects to the disclosure of their written complaint to the TEAM Member(s) involved, TEAM HO will decline to deal with the complaint and the complainant shall be informed that the matter is closed.
 On receipt of the complaint the TEAM Member(s) will be expected to provide a response in writing within 14 days.
 All the information provided will be forwarded to the TPSC who will consider the complaint.